 We have created a special church pack that includes a selection of the cards we received from men and women in prison, together with posters, questions for reflection, and ideas for how your church can engage with the cards while you have them.

 This is an ideal way to raise awareness of prison ministry and the men and women we serve!

-To request a church pack, or discuss it further, please contact Fiona by email (email@example.com) or phone 020 7799 2500.
+To request a church pack, or discuss it further, please contact our Communications team by email (email@example.com) or phone 020 7799 2500.